-In Veneto, baccalà is considered a real delicacy: Baccalà alla Vicentina (slowly braised with onions, anchovies and milk) and Baccalà Mantecato (an elaborate preparation with extra virgin olive oil, lemon and parsley) are always served with polenta and are beloved regional recipes.
-Traditionally, baccalà was eaten on Fridays—when meat was forbidden for religious reasons—and on Christmas Eve.
-Some other popular baccalà dishes are Baccalà alla Livornese (with tomatoes, garlic, parsley and basil), which is served in Tuscany; Baccalà Fritta (usually fried in a simple egg and flour batter, but sometimes whipped egg whites and flour are used), which is prepared in Rome; and Baccalà alla Napoletana in Naples (the baccalà is fried and then placed in a simmering tomato sauce, with olives, capers and pine nuts).
-Often the fish is combined with different vegetables—from tomatoes or peppers to eggplants or potatoes—as in Baccalà con le Patate (see recipe below).
-The flaky texture of the fish and its unusually intense flavor—which is never fishy—makes this dish an unforgettable delight.
+In Veneto, baccalà is considered a real delicacy.
+Beloved regional recipes include Baccalà alla Vicentina (slowly braised with onions, anchovies and milk) and Baccalà Mantecato (an elaborate preparation with extra virgin olive oil, lemon and parsley), which are always served with polenta.
+Some other popular Italian baccalà dishes are Baccalà alla Livornese (with tomatoes, garlic, parsley and basil), which is served in Tuscany and Baccalà Fritta (Fried Baccalà), which is common in Rome.
+In Naples, the classic cod fish fare is Baccalà alla Napoletana (fried fish placed in a simmering tomato sauce, with olives, capers and pine nuts).
+Baccalà is served with different vegetables—from tomatoes and peppers to eggplants and potatoes.
+In fact, the possibilities seem endless.

 Do you know what to look for when buying salted cod?
 When shopping for baccalà, look for fish with flesh that is white and clean with no yellowing.
 The cod should have a strong fish odor.
 Be wary of any chemical smells.
 Though you can buy it bone-in or boneless, we recommend opting for the boneless salted cod.

 Salted cod needs to be prepped in advance before use.
 We recommend 2 to 3 days of soaking prior to cooking.